 A graduate of Columbia University Teachers College with a degree in Special Education and a coaching certificate from JST Coaching, Rachel Dayanim has worked extensively to help children, adolescents and young adults with learning challenges find success.
-With nearly twenty years of experience in various school environments, consulting for organizations and tutoring, Rachel is the founder New Day Coaching and currently serves as the Special Needs Coordinator for Prozdor, a supplementary high school program based in Newton, Massachusetts.
+With over twenty years of experience in various school environments, consulting for organizations and coaching with Beyond Booksmart, Rachel is the founder New Day Coaching and currently serves as the Director of Support Services for an independent high school in Brookline, Massachusetts.
 Feel free to contact Rachel directly to set up a free initial consultation to determine how she might help you reach your full potential.

 What are Executive Functions?